open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.InMemory/README.md

 The in-memory exporter stores data in a user provided memory buffer.

+> [!WARNING]
-> [!WARNING] This component is intended to be used for testing purpose.
+> This component is intended to be used for testing purposes.
 It is not recommended for any production environment.

 ## Installation